intelliscl/docs/docs/lti/enhanced-embedding.md

     {

       case "navigate":
+        if (event.data.intellischool.location) {
-        let { url, path } = event.data.intellischool;
+          let { url, pathname, search, hash } = event.data.intellischool.location;
-        // Do something with the url and/or path received return;
+          // Do something with the url and/or path received }
+        return;

       default: